 MD82

-MD-82 is the representative branch of the McDonnell Douglas MD-80 family, capturing the early high-volume branch most closely tied to the family’s mass-market years.
+MD-82 is a partially retired member of the McDonnell Douglas MD-80 family, known for the early high-volume branch most closely tied to the family’s mass-market years.

 MD88

-MD-88 is the representative branch of the McDonnell Douglas MD-80 family, capturing the later branch that stayed visible in U.S. fleets well into the 21st century.
+MD-88 is a partially retired member of the McDonnell Douglas MD-80 family, known for the later branch that stayed visible in U.S. fleets well into the 21st century.

 Specifications